-

 The consequence of this is that the same securitisation may be treated as public under one regime and private under the other, typically because a prospectus will usually only be (formally) ‘published’ in an EU jurisdiction or the UK, but not both.

 At present, regulatory obligations relating to public and private securitisations are substantially similar, meaning that this idiosyncratic position does not in practice lead to conflicting obligations.
-There are, however, EU and UK proposals (as to which, see below) which may result in divergence between the reporting obligations in each jurisdiction in relation to public and private securitisations.
+We still however await the outcome of the EU Commission Consultation and the European Security and Market Authority’s (ESMA’s) coordination with the EU Commission on this topic, which may result in divergence between the reporting obligations in each jurisdiction in relation to public and private securitisations.
 It will be important for market participants and their lawyers to assess the impact of any changes.

 Proposed changes

-The FCA is considering the possibility of expanding the current definition of a public securitisation.
-The FCA has suggested that such expansion could cover:
+At the time the UK Securitisation Framework was first introduced, the FCA noted that it was considering the possibility of expanding the current definition of a public securitisation and suggested that such expansion could cover:

 Implications of changes